Meadowlarke/Bibliography/Bibliography.md

 70: the subjective rhytms of the _amatengezzi_ pattern.

+73: More details on _akadinda_ performance traditions.

+75: The "Kiganda orchestra."

+77: Feeling the split beat of the music.

+78: Inherent rhythms.

+-: The different listening practice of African music.

+81: Clap patterns.

+82: Appendix.

 ##### Kuppers, Petra.
 "Dancing Disabled: Phenomenology and Embodied Politics."
 In _The Oxford Handbook of Music and Disability Studies,_ edited by Neil William Lerner, Jopseph Nathan Strauss, Blake Howe, and Stephaie Jense-Moulton, 267-281.
 Oxford: Oxford University Press, 2016.

 267: Marion Young: women in a sexist society are physically handicapped.